SouravO/Breast-cancer-detection/README.md

-# 🔬 Breast Cancer Prediction
+# 🔬 Breast Cancer Detection
 This project uses machine learning to classify whether a tumor is malignant or benign based on various features extracted from breast mass images.
 It employs classification algorithms to build a predictive model using the Breast Cancer Wisconsin dataset.

 ## 📌 Features